Sunshine-Behavioral-Health/sunshine_behavioral_health_center/README.md

 # Universal Variables

-Some things such as the colors and site name are universally controlled via Theme Settings with Advanced Custom Fields. `<?php echo get_field('site_name', 'option') ?>` returns the site name.
+Some things such as the colors and site name are universally controlled via Theme Settings with Advanced Custom Fields. `<?= get_field('site_name', 'option') ?>` returns the site name.